Xi yu fan guo zhi

 Xiyu Fanguo Zhi (西域番國志; lit.
-"Records of Barbarian Countries of the Western Regions") was a report submitted by the Ming dynasty envoy Chen Cheng to the Yongle Emperor about the eighteen countries and territories he traveled through during 1414–1415 as a member of an embassy contingency to the Timurid Empire in Central Asia.
+"Records of Honourable Countries of the Western Regions") was a report submitted by the Ming dynasty envoy Chen Cheng to the Yongle Emperor about the eighteen countries and territories he traveled through during 1414–1415 as a member of an embassy contingency to the Timurid Empire in Central Asia.

 Contents

 Xi Yu Fan Guo Zhi consists of 18 chapters: